jamadera28/catsay/README.md

 Pass text to the program using any standard input method and the program with output that text in a speech bubble being spoken by one of three ASCII cats picked at random

 Using option `-w <1,2,3,4>` will specify __which__ cat you see, otherwise the cat you see is psuedorandomly chosen using C's `rand()` function from stdlib.h

+Using option `-s` prints a message at the end of the program `SPECIAL!`, which is currently only used for me to learn about making the getopt parsing more modular at the moment.

 ### Sample runs
 ```